Janmashtami Lecture in Montreal

 A transcription of this lecture is also available on the Bhaktivedanta Vedabase.

-(As Prabhupada is ending his lecture, he asks all the devotees present to stand, one after another, and share their own realizations on the phenomenon of Krishna's appearance.)
+Note: The Vedabase transcription includes bonus material which the recording omits.
+As Prabhupada is ending his lecture, he asks all the devotees present to stand, one after another, and share their own realizations of Krishna consciousness.

 Montreal 1968: Prabhupada on Janmashtami